 A "history of religions" study of those world religions most likely to be encountered in the world market.
-(Taught only in the School Evening and Graduate Studies.)
+(Taught only in the Division of Distance and Online Education.)

 REL 2035 COMPARATIVE DENOMINATIONS

 A comparative study of the beliefs and practices of major Christian denominations in America.
 (Offered in alternate years)